22 Great Careers in Music (Including Cool Jobs for Non-Musicians)

 How to Launch a Career in the Business Side of the Music Industry

-Businessman working on his laptop outsideMusicians and singers may get the spotlight, but there are also many behind-the-scenes careers in the music industry.
+Young person sitting on steps using laptop with bicycle in backgroundMusicians and singers may get the spotlight, but there are also many behind-the-scenes careers in the music industry.
 Music is a business, so it takes many people to ensure that everything runs smoothly.

 However, it can be challenging to get a foothold in the music industry.
 Jobs at the entry level aren't always easy to find, since so many music fans want to be part of the business.